ivan-bausov/bstruct/README.md

 ```

 ##Usage
 Use B:STRUCT watcher to compile **.ctdl** text files into HTML and SCSS.
-For, example run command:
+For example, run command:
 ```
 $ bstruct --watch test.ctdl
 ```
 to watch and compile test.ctdl file into test.html and test.scss files.
-Use **.ctdl** extention for your B:STRUCT files to compile.
+Use **.ctdl** extension for your B:STRUCT files to compile.
-**Note!** The executable bin file for B:STRUCT watcher is placed in **bin** folder of bstruct node module folder.
-If **bstruct** command does not work after the installation by default, try to add this folder to your PATH or create a symlink inside your bin folder.
+**Note!** The executable bin file for B:STRUCT watcher is placed in **bin** folder of bstruct node module directory.
+If **bstruct** command does not work after the installation by default, try to add this directory to your PATH or create a symlink inside your bin folder.

+Inside the B:STRUCT repo you can build production version by executing ``$ grunt build`` task.
+Watcher executable will be placed into production/bin directory.

 ##Syntax